Terms and Conditions

 8.4 Any claim by the Customer which is based on any defect in the quantity, quality or condition of the Goods or their failure to correspond with the sample provided on the Website shall be notified to the Company at the earliest point of notice.
-The Customer shall be entitled to return the Goods and the Company shall reimburse any payment made by the Customer.
+The Customer shall be entitled to return the Goods and the Company shall reimburse any payment or credit value made by the Customer.

 8.5 Nothing in these Conditions shall limit or exclude the Company’s liability for: